-The second you turn that computer on in the morning, all geared up to work, your plans become derailed.
-Soon it’s noon and all you’ve done is watched cat videos or gotten sucked into some pointless political debate on Twitter.
+That second you turn that computer on in the morning, all geared up to work, your plans become derailed.
+Soon it’s noon.
+So far you’ve watched cat videos and argued politics on Twitter.

 I don’t know about you, but I’m much better with time management when the computer is off. 🙂 Unfortunately, as a web designer and writer, I have to turn the thing on from time to time to get work done.